 You’ll then be directed to the WooCommerce dashboard.

 From options to customize your store to adding products, snapshots of your sales and traffic, your WooCommerce dashboard provides you with several metrics all in one place.

-Now that we’ve installed WooCommerce, let’s install a theme.
+Now that we’ve installed WooCommerce, let’s install an eCommerce theme.